TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 **Never.**

 Really, this is pretty awful.
 It probably totally breaks across translation units, and the Standards Committee wants to outlaw this kind of thing.
 However, it's still pretty fascinating and I hope that you've got some ideas on how to abuse this yourself.

+If you want to play around with it, you can get the code [here](https://gist.github.com/TartanLlama/3aa4541c12538d1d6cf5cf244cc5d724].